chris-k-njit/IS601-Homework-5/README.md

 2. (BONUS) Implement a Menu Command - [x]
   * Create a menu command that displays available commands from the command ditionary at the application's srtat and when the user types 'menu'.
 Do this to reinforce dynamic command integration.

-3. Testing and Code Coverage - [ ]
+3. Testing and Code Coverage - [x]
   * Once calculator commands are integrated, update and expand tests to achieve a full 100% coverage, to ensure this calculator's functionality is fully verified.
+  * Almost hit 100% when looking at TOTAL under all tests after running pytest --pylint --cov

 4. Plugin Architecture - [ ]
   * Now, refactor my program to automatically load plugins, making it easier to provide command additions without manual updates.